 In order to make sure that I keep most of the money I make, I’ll need to cut down my living expenses as much as I can.
 I’ll have to learn how to meal prep so that I can cut down my food expenses and cut down a bit on entertainment.
 I don’t exactly have a well defined budget at the moment, so that’s definitely something I’ll have to work on.
 Ideally, I need to take control of 3 main categories: housing, transportation, and food.
 I’ve currently got transportation & housing under control.
 However, as far as food goes, I’ve got a lot to sharpen.

 In order to minimize the amount of interest I pay on my student loans, I need to pay them off quickly.
 As of writing this post, I’ve already scheduled a payment to completely destroy my 3.5K loan.
 As for my other two loans (11K total), I plan on taking advantage of my 4 month grace period to save enough money to kill them off in one payment to avoid paying any interest on those as well.

 In order to create profitable side projects, I’ll have to learn a lot of new skills.
 Currently, I’m looking at learning the swift language and perhaps get into app development.
 Of course, I can’t expect to make any profit right out of the gate, but over the long term, I’ll have opportunities available to me proportional to my skill set.
 Thus, investing into my skill set now will probably pay out big time in the future.

-I accepted this challenge to stop saying “I can’t” and start thinking about how “I can”.
+I accepted the 99K challenge to stop saying “I can’t” and start thinking about how “I can”.
 I want to use this challenge to test myself and see what I’m capable of.
-Although the following meme speaks a lot of truth, I’m willing to do something that isn’t simple in order to achieve 99K.
+Although the following meme speaks a lot of truth, I’m willing to do something that isn’t simple in order to accomplish the 99K challenge.